-These past two years have certainly been interesting to say the least.
-March 2020 upended life for pretty much every single person on this planet, and very few things have affected literally the entire world quite like COVID-19 has.
-This has become one of the major world events just in our own lifetimes.
+Surviving two years of the pandemic has certainly been interesting to say the least.
+March 2020 upended life for pretty much every single person on this planet.
+Very few things have affected literally the entire world quite like COVID-19.
+The pandemic has become a major world event in our own lifetime.
 It’s been a mess, and we’re all anxiously waiting for things to get back to “normal.”

 Eating healthy food

 Eating healthy might not be the most exciting thing to do, but it is an important part of living a long and happy life.
 Eating well-balanced meals can help you stay full for longer periods of time, which will lead to less bingeing later on in the day.
 Healthy eating also provides your body with the necessary nutrients to function properly and boost your immune system.

 The key to eating healthily is making sure your diet contains a balance of foods: vegetables and fruit; protein-rich foods like meats and certain grains; dairy items such as milk, cheese, yogurt and eggs for mineral content; and lipids including omega 3s found in fish oils that are important for brain development.
 You should also limit sugar, as this can challenge your immune system functions, cause cravings for unhealthy foods, and disrupt healthy energy levels.

 Exercising regularly is a great way to maintain your mental and physical health while boosting your energy levels.
 Without it, you might feel sluggish during the day due to too much sitting at work or school.

 Exercising regularly can also make you happier, healthier, and more fulfilled.
 Exercising can also help to boost your mood and alleviate stress.
 It has been shown in studies that people who exercise regularly have lower levels of anxiety than those who do not workout at all.